strateos/transcriptic/docs/README.rst

 Overview
 --------

-When using the command line interface (CLI), you can use `transcriptic --help` to understand the function arguments and effect of each function.
+In the command line interface (CLI), use `transcriptic --help` for a summary of arguments and their function.

-We recommend using Jupyter notebooks to interface with the Transcriptic library.
-To do so, we recommend using the `transcriptic.object` and `transcriptic.analysis` modules to load and analyze data.
+Transcriptic library objects are developed with Jupyter notebooks in mind and are best utilized alongside that interface.
+Use `transcriptic.object` and `transcriptic.analysis` to load and analyze data respectively.
-For more advanced users, please refer to the `transcriptic.config` module for API calls.
+API calls are located in the `transcriptic.config` module for more advanced connection needs.

 Further Documentation
 ---------------------